ToastexGD/ToastyReplayer/README.md

 # ToastyReplay
-This is **ToastyReplayer.** Geometry Dash's best Macro Replay system.
+This is **ToastyReplay.** Geometry Dash's best Macro Replay system.
 Made with _showcasers in mind,_ our replay system is 99%...

 ### **100% accurate.
 On any level, anywhere.**